So the wait is over.

 Field Placement Requirements

-While the admission requirements may vary from one College to the other, field placements are almost the same across all Colleges.
+While the admission requirements may vary from one College to the other, work placements are almost the same across all Colleges.

-Do note that some Colleges may require you to complete additional placement requirements.
+Do note that some Colleges may require you to complete additional clinical placement requirements.

-You will not have to fulfill the following requirements prior to admission into the program however they are required prior to the start of your field placement:
+You will not have to fulfill the following requirements prior to admission into the personal support Worker program however they are required prior to the start of your field placement:

 - A recent police check, with vulnerable sector screening,